 In this tutorial, you will learn various easy methods to create graphs in Excel with multiple columns.
 Vertical bars are used in column charts to compare values between different categories of data.
 The main purpose of the column chart is to organize your data in a clear way.
 Then you can analyze it and communicate the insights easily.
 Finally, I will also show you some formatting options to modify your graphs.

-3 Easy Methods to Create Graphs in Excel with Multiple Columns
+Watch Video – Create Graphs in Excel with Multiple Columns

 Column charts with multiple columns are actually very easy to create.
 Most users are highly familiar with column charts.
 So, it is a sensible option to present your data in column charts with multiple columns.
 We will demonstrate 3 methods to create graphs in Excel with multiple columns.
 Let us see them one by one below.